-The Landmark Oriental Restaurant seems to be the first choice of every Geordie I asked in Newcastle-upon-Tyne.
-Local and London food writers and foodie bloggers all name this two story, giant restaurant, located on the ground level of a multilevel city car park.
-So who am I not to agree?
-The restaurant's decor is a mixture of utilitarian modern and Oriental glitz - some of the round tables have sheer draperies all around them, enclosing the diners in little, festive tents.
-The menu is Cantonese and comprehensive with Chinese banquets for as few as two or three people something of a speciality.
+The Landmark Oriental Restaurant seems to be the first choice of every Geordie in Newcastle-upon-Tyne.
+Local and London food writers and foodie bloggers all name this two-story, giant restaurant, located on the ground level of a multilevel city car park.
+The restaurant's decor is a mixture of utilitarian modern and Chinese glitz - some of the roundtables have sheer draperies all around them, enclosing the diners in festive little tents.
+The menu is Cantonese and comprehensive, with Chinese banquets for as few as two or three people.

-Taste the dim sim at Baby Buddha Chinese Teahouse in Norwich city center and you'll understand why this place is a lunchtime favorite for shoppers, students and faculty at Norwich University College of the Arts, a 10 minute walk away.
-Bright colored walls and a touch of Chinese carved woodwork offer a kind of Oriental-style minimalism in which to show off the house specialties.
+Taste the dim sim at Baby Buddha Chinese Teahouse in Norwich city center and you'll understand why this place is a lunchtime favorite for shoppers, students, and faculty at Norwich University College of the Arts, a 10-minute walk away.
+Bright colored walls and a touch of Chinese carved woodwork offer a kind of Chinese-style minimalism in which to show off the house specialties.

 And What About London?

 London has some of the best Chinese restaurants in Europe with new ones opening all the time.
-You can go in for expensive, high concept places like one of the capital's two Michelin starred dim sim places Yauatcha or Hakkasan where dim sim and wine for two could set you back £150 at 2013 prices.
+You can go in for expensive, high concept places like one of the capital's two Michelin starred dim sim places Yauatcha or Hakkasan where dim sim and wine for two could set you back £150 or more.
 An unusual place to try is Hunan on Pimlico Road at the edge of Belgravia.
 Despite its name, this place has nothing to do with Hunan food - the name honors the birthplace of the owner's uncle.
 Hunan serves Taiwanese food in a 16-course, no-menu banquet that can be sublime or nothing much depending upon what's cooking and what you like.
 At the start, your waiter asks a few questions - allergies? any foods you don't like or don't eat?
 Then the courses just keep arriving at your table.
 The portions are tiny but it can be something of a marathon.
 The cost is about £50 per person.
-And I still remember the single scallop served in its shell that was amazing.

-Personally, my London favorites are local discoveries like The Royal China on the Fulham Road in West London.
+Some other London favorites are local discoveries like The Royal China on the Fulham Road in West London.
 The Dragon Palace, across the street from the Earl's Court Tube Station in an area of budget and mid-priced hotels is always packed with visitors from China.
-Their lunchtime dim sim, prepared by a chef from Hong Kong,is divine and the tofu claypot with chicken and enoki mushrooms was the best thing I ever tasted.
+Their lunchtime dim sim, prepared by a chef from Hong Kong,is divine and the tofu claypot with chicken and enoki mushrooms might be the best thing you've ever tasted.